-Assessors should appreciate that mental capacity can fluctuate and that some people may at times be quite capable of making their own decisions and at other times such as during an acute phase of illness may have Impaired mental capacity (see paras 3.12 - 3.16 and 4.26 - 4.27)1.
-In cases of fluctuating or temporary lack of capacity, particularly where the decision is a 'one off' decision, an assessment must be made of the person's capacity to make a particular decision at the time that the decision has to be made.
+Assessors should appreciate that capacity can fluctuate and that some people may at times be quite capable of making their own decisions and running their own lives even with a mental health problem or other condition which affects their decision-making abilities, and therefore their capacity may only be impaired during an acute phase. (see paras 3.12 - 3.16 and 4.26 - 4.27)1.
+In cases of fluctuating or temporary lack of capacity, an assessment must be made of the person's capacity to make a particular decision at the time that the decision has to be made.
 It may be possible to put off the decision until such time as the person has recovered and regained capacity to make his/her own decision.